Omega Quartz VS Automatic

 The most affordable mechanical version of the Omega AT collection is the Aqua Terra 150m Co-Axial which at the moment is only available in men's sizes between 39mm and 43mm has a list price of around $6,500 with discounted pricing starting at around $3,960.

 The Omega Speedmaster collection, for the most part, is purely mechanical with either automatic Speedmaster watches or hand-wound/manual wind Speedmaster watches.
 It is a very iconic watch collection since it was the Omega Speedmaster watch that was the first watch on the moon.
-Perhaps for that reason of keeping the prestige of collection at its max, they steered away from producing quartz versions.
+Perhaps for that reason of keeping the prestige of the collection at its max, they steered away from producing quartz versions.

 However, a few quartz Speedmasters did somehow slip into the mix.
 These would be the Speedmaster Spacemaster Z-33 Chronograph and the Skywalker X-33.
 Both with very futuristic nomenclature.
 These quartz watches don't look anything like the quartz versions in other collections which usually follow some consistent design principles.
 No sir.
 These look like something out of a spaceship compared to their standard mechanical Omega Speedmaster automatic models.
 One look at the watch featured here and you'll understand what I mean.
 The digital display is more consistent with a Breitling Exospace B55 rather than an Omega.